gfannes/syrc/_amp.md

 	- Main use case is a large tree with just a few updates
 		- Send FileState during discovery
 		- Do not send Missing/Content while still receiving FileStates
-- [/] Implement Collect
+- [x] Implement Collect
-- [ ] Support for reusing an existing tree without removal
+- [x] Support for reusing an existing tree without removal
 - Reuse object files by moving the cache outside of core/build/cache/cook
 - [ ] Create tree state
 	- [x] List all files